 Lindsey was such a vivacious bride the energy was contagious.
 After the ceremony a live band played for their reception, including the couple’s first dance to Anything for You by LUDO.
 Speeches included many touching sentiments for the bride and groom and wishes for years of happiness.

 After dinner a gelato cart was available for guests.
 Those with a sweet tooth were welcome to try a piece of the six-tiered wedding cake.
 The top three layers of which were encrusted in gold, with gold beads flowing down through the bottom three layers.
 Fondant flowers cascaded down the top two layers with another bunch decorating the fourth and fifth layers.

 Favors were sugar cookies shaped like hearts in gold boxes with ribbons.
 At the end of the night a signature sparkler farewell sent the couple off to their new life together.

 Congratulations Lindsey and Alex.
 May you lay the world at each other’s feet.
 We wish you the best.

 Photography by: Lasting Images Photography

-Congratulations Shannon and Frank.
-May fortune always shine upon you.
+Congratulations Ariel and Reuben.
+May your future have limitless horizons.
 We wish you the best.